 The American Legion:

-If you have served on federal active duty in the United States Armed Forces during any of the war eras listed above, and have been honorably discharged or are still serving — you are eligible for membership in The American Legion.
+If you have served on federal active duty in the United States Armed Forces during the following date ranges and have been honorably discharged from service, then you are eligible for membership:

 American Legion Auxiliary: